-- 1. The teacher candidate may request a specific type of placement at the time of application for student teaching.
-The Director of Field Experiences will take such requests into consideration in making the placement, but the request does not guarantee the type of placement requested. - 2.
-The teacher candidate will be informed of the semester he/she will student teach the following year by the Director of Field Experiences shortly after making application for student teaching.
+The teacher candidate may request a specific semester when completing their student teaching application.
+The teacher candidate will be informed of the semester he/she will student teach the following year by the Field Experiences Office shortly after making application for student teaching.